Fire made my visit to Notre Dame more memorable

 We took the train to Paris, and after five exhausting days in Paris, fueled by espresso and croissants, we hit Amsterdam for two days.
 The bike tour of windmills and Anne Frank’s house were both amazing!

-But Paris was what the girls were looking forward too, and all they have talked about since returning.
+But Paris was what the girls were looking forward to, and all they have talked about since returning.

 The Eiffel Tower was our obvious first stop, but day two centered around a visit to Notre Dame.